BURFAL18/Gif-Image-Searcher/README.md

 ![Author](https://img.shields.io/badge/author-Brijesh%20Burfal-lightgrey.svg?colorB=9900cc&style=flat-square)

-GIS is a React app which fetches Images from Unsplash API and Gifs from Tenor API.
+GIS is a React app which fetches Images from Pixabay API and Gifs from Tenor API.

   - Simple and Minimal UI